UOW’s editorial style is based on the Style manual for authors, editors and printers, sixth edition.

 Dean’s Scholar or Scholars Programs, always capitalise.
 Included at the end of the course name, in parentheses.
 E.g. Bachelor of Business (Dean’s Scholar), Bachelor of Engineering (Scholar) (Honours)

 disciplines are the specific fields of study undertaken by a student.
 They should always be lower case unless using the full course name.
 E.g. Study law at UOW...
 Law students are expected to… To use the full course name see course names.

 faculty names and abbreviations, capitalise when referring to a title.
 E.g. The Faculty of Business and Law.
 Otherwise use lower case.
 E.g. The faculty held an awards night...
 Our faculty’s mission is to… The business and law faculty… UOW faculty names (and abbreviations) are: The Faculty of Business and Law (BAL), The Faculty of Engineering and Information Sciences (EIS), The Faculty of Science, Medicine and Health (SMAH), The Faculty of the Arts, Social Sciences and Humanities (ASSH).

 honorifics, Dr, Cr, Mr, Mrs, St (for Saint) are the only honorifics we shorten, so spell out Professor and Associate Professor in full.
 Use full title of Associate Professor or Emeritus Professor in all instances.

 Honours, see course names.
 Where Honours is awarded, the word “Honours” will appear at the end of the Course Name within parentheses.
-E.g. Bachelor of Commerce (Honours)
+E.g. Bachelor of Business (Honours)

 master’s degree, see course names.
 Should be lower case with an apostrophe, unless the full name of the degree is being used.
 E.g. You can study a Master of Business, She studied her master’s degree.